jbuckman/jbuckman.github.io/_posts/2021-02-15-fair-ml-tools-require-problematic-ml-models.md

 (Many recent critiques from the FAT ML community have this flavor.)
 Instead, we should criticize those who *deploy* models in a way that does not adequately handle societal biases.

+I want to end on an example that I encountered recently, one which highlights the importance of not removing knowledge of biases.
+A few years ago, [H&M faced massive backlash for putting a t-shirt with a racially insensitive slogan on a black child](https://www.nytimes.com/2018/01/08/business/hm-monkey.html).
+It was widely agreed that this was inappropriate, and that it caused significant harm.
+Imagine training a language model on a dataset which has been completely and thoroughly scrubbed of racism, and setting up a chatbot which uses that model.
+Sometimes, users will tell the model stories about their children; the chatbot responds with a context-appropriate compliment.
+It seems reasonable that the chatbot might at some point describe a black child using the slogan from the t-shirt (which on the surface seems like a perfectly innocuous phrase).
+To avoid this, our chatbot needs to have access to a strong model of racism, so it can identify and avoid causing harm in this ways.[^2]

 #### Bottom Line

 GPT-3 is not a chatbot, GPT-3 is a language model.
 Naively turning GPT-3 *into* a chatbot results in a bad chatbot; many criticisms of GPT-3 are actually criticisms of this "naive GPT-3 chatbot".
-If we want unbiased chatbots, we need research on how to use language models to make unbiased chatbots, *not* research on how to lobotomize language models.
+If we want unbiased chatbots, we need research on how to use language models to make unbiased chatbots, *not* attempt to train language models that don't learn biases.

 This principle can also be stated more generally.